leffletcher/leffletcher.github.io/content/about/_index.md

 interests:
     - Language evolution
-    - Developmental language disorders & differences (with a focus on autism)
+    - Neurodiversity and its interaction with language (focus on autism)
     - Linguistic variation & change
     - The interaction of pragmatics, language use, and language evolution